 Keeping traditional dance alive is serious business at Manito Ahbee, an annual festival celebrating Aboriginal art, history and culture.
 Photo courtesy Manito Ahbee.

 The Aboriginal Centre of Winnipeg: Once the home of the Canadian Pacific Railway Station, this grand building on Higgins Street in Winnipeg's North Main neighbourhood, has been transformed into into a gathering place and resource centre for the local Aboriginal community.
 It is also open to the general public and events are held year round at the centre.
 The rotunda has been restored to its former glory and is also home to the Aboriginal Centre Restaurant, which serves traditional cuisine.
 For more information go to abcentre.org or call 204-989-6605.

 Circle of Life Thunderbird House: Delve into aboriginal values, culture and spirituality inside this stylized bricks and mortar tipi on Winnipeg's Main Street.
-This imposing and dramatic building is a meeting place for spiritual fulfillment and socializing.
+This imposing and dramatic building is a meeting place for spiritual fulfilment and socializing.
 Traditional sweats can be arranged for groups.
-Solo travelers may also join a community sweat.
+Solo travellers may also join a community sweat.
 For more information visit thunderbirdhouse.com or call 204-940-4240.